2017–18 United States political sexual scandals: Stormy Daniels

 On January 12, 2018, The Wall Street Journal reported that Donald Trump's personal lawyer, Michael Cohen paid porn star Stormy Daniels $130,000 in October 2016, shortly before the presidential election, as hush money to deny having had an affair with Trump in 2006.
 The Wall Street Journal elaborated that the payment was done that month to a representative of Daniels via a private company established in Delaware by Cohen.
 At the time, Clifford was reportedly in talks to share her account with Good Morning America and Slate.
 Cohen has denied the existence of an affair on behalf of Trump; he also produced a letter allegedly signed by Daniels denying both the affair and the payment of hush money.

 On January 17, 2018, In Touch Weekly published excerpts of a 2011 interview of Daniels alleging a 2006 extramarital affair with Trump.
-The magazine describes her account as being supported by a polygraph and corroborated by both her friend and her ex-husband.
+The magazine describes her account as being supported by a polygraph and corroborated by both her friend and ex-husband.

 The political watchdog group Common Cause filed a complaint on January 22, 2018, calling on the Federal Election Commission and U.S. Department of Justice to investigate if the reported payout violated campaign finance rules.
 In response to this complaint, Cohen said that he had given $130,000 to Daniels from his own pocket, that it was for matters unrelated to the Trump campaign or Trump Organization, and that he was not reimbursed for the payment.

 On August 21, 2018, Donald Trump's personal lawyer, Cohen, pleaded guilty to eight counts of tax evasion, bank fraud and campaign finance violations.
 Two of them were related to hush-money payments made to Stormy Daniels and Karen McDougal.
 Cohen entered his plea months after his office and hotel room were raided by the FBI.
 On December 12, 2018, Cohen was sentenced to three years in prison.

+In 2023, Trump was indicted by a Manhattan grand jury for his alleged role in securing hush money payments to Daniels during his campaign.
+He was arraigned on April 4, 2023.